Have you seen this article about how becoming parents makes people LESS happy?

-Instead of smothering babies and toddlers with love and kisses, they’re worried about getting into the right preschool and keeping up with baby Jones (meeting “milestones” created by an arbitrary authority figure outside the family, and therefore largely irrelevant).
-Diets can’t be 3 squares a day, they have to be vegan/organic/gluten-free, raw and juiced (don’t forget locally acquired!).
+Instead of smothering babies and toddlers with love and kisses, they’re worried about getting into the right preschool and keeping up with baby Jones (meeting “milestones”).
+Diets can’t be 3 squares a day, they have to be vegan/organic/gluten-free, raw and juiced (don’t forget locally sourced!).

 Kids don’t do as much to help around the house anymore.
 Moms do far too much picking up, organizing and cleaning up after kids and far less teaching that they better clean up after their own dang self, or else.

 Instead of trusting God (and his gift of Mother’s intuition) and Grandma for advice, modern moms read dozens of parenting advice books, all of them with conflicting counsel.
 All of these choices create more stress.

 Going back to that “culture” thing again.
 Modern moms are often socially isolated.
 They go from the stimulation and association of the workplace to comfy but mentally numbing days with a babbling infant.

 If you have your first baby in your 20’s as I did, you may find that your friends disappear, despite your attempts to hold on to them.
 Nobody wants a baby around (unless they have one, and most don’t these days – people are waiting longer and longer to get married and even longer to have babies.
 A lot of my friends in their mid 30’s are having their first.).

 Concert halls, kitschy restaurants, museums, your former haunts – most of these places don’t exactly welcome babies.
 If you can find a mom’s group, that may be your saving grace, but it still doesn’t come close to matching the intimacy of the “coffee klatch” our mothers enjoyed with their also at-home mom neighbors.